FortAwesome/wordpress-fontawesome/docs/wordpress-7-readiness.md

 The plugin is in reasonably good shape for WP7.
 The block is already `apiVersion: 3`, and the block's own editor assets are already injected into the editor iframe.
 The remaining work is small and specific:

-1. **Runtime asset delivery into the iframe** (kit / CDN webfont / v4 shims) is what **PR #298** addresses — needed, but its blanket inclusion of the **conflict detector** should be reconsidered.
+1. **Runtime asset delivery into the iframe** (kit / CDN webfont / v4 shims) was addressed by **PR #298**, now merged.
+One duplicate‑enqueue side effect still wants confirming.
-2. **A few fragile cross‑window assumptions** (custom‑event bus on the global `document`, a web‑component registry, shared `window` globals) that are *probably* fine but must be verified in the iframe.
+2. **The "fragile cross‑window assumptions" are not fragile.** None of the plugin's JS can evaluate inside the editor iframe, so the custom‑event bus, the web‑component registry, and the `window[GLOBAL_KEY]` global all resolve in a single realm.
+See [Investigated and dismissed](#investigated-and-dismissed) for the mechanism.
 3. **Housekeeping**: bump "Tested up to", consider realigning `@wordpress/*` dev deps to `wp-7.0`.

-**There are no known required code fixes in the block/rich‑text JS.** An earlier revision of this audit claimed one (a cross‑frame `getComputedStyle` bug); browser testing disproved it and it has been retracted.
-The WP7 work is now entirely PHP‑side asset delivery plus runtime verification.
+**One real code fix came out of this audit, and it was not a WP7 issue.** Chasing the cross‑frame question through the event bus turned up an unbounded listener leak in `IconChooserModal` that had been there all along — fixed, with a regression test.
+Both cross‑frame findings the audit originally raised (`getComputedStyle`, the event bus) were false positives and have been retracted.

 There are **no PHP‑level blockers**: the plugin already requires PHP 7.4 (WP7's new minimum).